Authing/spa-demo-angular/README.md

 ## Introduction

 You can use Authing to quickly integrate authentication capabilities for new or existing Angular applications.
-This demo will show you how to use the Authing SPA SDK to add authentication capabilities to your Angular application.
+This demo will show you how to use the Authing Browser SDK to add authentication capabilities to your Angular application.

 ## Documentation